openfaas/faas-netes/chart/openfaas/README.md

 **Note:** If you can not use helm with Tiller, you can still use the `helm` CLI to [generate custom YAML](#deployment-with-helm-template) without server-side components.

 ---

 ### Install

+These instructions are for Intel (normal computers), jump to the end of the document for ARM and Raspberry Pi.

 To use the chart, you will need Helm 2 or 3: